oat-sa/taohub-articles/articles/Test Runner Plugins/test-runner-plugins.md

 Enhance the user experience with Test Plugins
 =============================================

-> One of the best options to improve, customize the test taker experience is using _Test Runner Plugins_.
+> One of the best options to improve, customize the test-taker experience is using _Test Runner Plugins_.
-A plugin can be anything that hook in the test experience : like tools to help the test taker (a calculator, a ruler), some additional information (progress bar, custom title), etc.
+A plugin can be anything that hook in the test experience : like tools to help the test-taker (a calculator, a ruler), some additional information (progress bar, custom title), etc.

 The user interface and the user experience of the test runner are made of plugins.
 Everything you see while running a test is a plugin :

 ![test runner plugins](../resources/test-runner-plugins/runner.png)

 In this tutorial we will lead you through the creation of a plugin that hides the item when you click on a button.
-The goal of this plugin is to prevent cheating, so you can hide your item if your neighbor takes a look at your screen...
+The goal of this plugin is to prevent cheating, so you can hide your item if your neighbor looks at your screen...

 ## Set up